NicholiNoah/NicholiNoah/content/extended-reality/Devotion.md

   <div class="col-md-3">
   </div>
   <div class="col-md-5">
     <p style="font-family:arial">But how do I capture this magical moment for others to discover too?
 I want my audience to feel the whole experience.
-Not just the food part.
-Curious ones like me deserve to know the very same joy I felt when discovering the numbers really do add up.
-In real life.<br>An artist's role is to draw their audience a map so others can discover the destination all by themselves.
-A purest feeling. fill empty spot in composition, date stamp + signature = receipt (self checkout)</p>
+Not just the food part.<br>An artist's role is to draw their audience a map so others can discover the destination all by themselves.
+A purest feeling.<br><br>Curious ones like me deserve to know the very same joy I felt when the numbers really do add up.
+In real life.<br>fill empty spot in composition, date stamp + signature = receipt (self checkout)</p>
   </div>
   <div class="col-md-3">
     <a href= "/images/Portfolio/Devotion/receipt_sm.jpg">